chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/composite-component.md

 import Vue from 'vue';
 import TaskList from '../../src/components/TaskList.vue';
-import { WithPinnedTasks } from '../../src/components/TaskList.stories';
+import { WithPinnedTasks } from '../../src/components/TaskList.stories'; //👈  Our story imported here

 it('renders pinned tasks at the start of the list', () => {
   // render Tasklist
   const Constructor = Vue.extend(TaskList);
   const vm = new Constructor({
-    // ...using WithPinnedTasks.args
+    //👇 Story's args used with our test
     propsData: WithPinnedTasks.args,
   }).$mount();
   const firstTaskPinned = vm.$el.querySelector('.list-item:nth-child(1).TASK_PINNED');